screaminglake/Whispering-Chills/README.md

-### NVIDIA Profile Inspector
+## NVIDIA Profile Inspector

 [NVIDIA Users Only to Improve game Performance] – If you do not have a NVIDIA graphics card, you will have to force vsync via your graphics settings or via ENB or High FPS Physics Fix if you notice screen tearing.
+I realize this is not a traditional part of any modded setup, however it is something that I have always done in my modded setups to beneficial results and the expectation of stability predicates itself on using this profile at least in part.

 Download the nvidiaProfileInspector.zip from the Latest Release 2.3.0.12 section.
 Using 7-Zip, extract the nvidiaProfileInspector.zip archive anywhere.

 Next, download the FIRST file under the last section of the Files tab for the BRB guide (Miscellaneous Files) - NVIDIA Inspector Profile - FO4﻿.
 Using 7-Zip, extract the 1.
 Nvidia Inspector Profile - FO4-23556-1-0-1559298967 archive.
 Double click on the extracted 1.
 Nvidia Inspector Profile - FO4-23556-1-0-1559298967 folder and right click on Fallout 4 Nvidia Inspector.nip file and select Copy.
 Now go back to where you extracted the FO4 Nvidia Profile Inspector archive, double click on FO4 Nvidia Profile Inspector folder to open it, then right click on an unused space and select Paste (Copy and Replace – if asked).